brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 [REQUEST BODY]
 ```

-The origin server then checks if the representation was changed after the date received in the `Last-Modified` header, and, if it was not changed, it
+The origin server then checks if the representation was changed after the date received in the `If-Modified-Since` header, and, if it was not changed, it
 just sends a `304 Not Modified` response:

 ```http